 Drawing from critical qualitative research conducted with Auckland teenagers, Octavia Calder-Dawe examines how they accounted for feminism and feminist identities.
 She asks how the feminist figures that populate their accounts might inform current debates regarding the “new cultural life” of feminism, with a particular focus on the politics of feminist visibility: which faces of feminism appear acceptable, and which do not.

-Octavia Calder-Dawe holds a PhD in Psychology from the University of Auckland, and is currently a Postdoctoral Fellow at the Shore and Whāriki Research Centre in Massey University’s College of Health.
+Octavia Calder-Dawe holds a Ph.D. in Psychology from the University of Auckland and is currently a Postdoctoral Fellow at the Shore and Whāriki Research Centre at Massey University’s College of Health.

 This lecture was held as part of the Gender Studies Speaker Series at the University of Auckland.
 For more information, click here.